 If you’re staying in Oia there is only one winery nearby, Domaine Sigalas.
 Depending on where you’re staying in Oia it is a pleasant walk of between 1 and 3 kilometres.

 If you’re staying in Thira, most of the wineries will be to the south east.
 The closest winery is Santo which is 4 kilometres away.
 Venetsanos is another 1 kilometre south of Santo.
 If you like to walk it is possible to visit both of these wines by foot from Thira.

-A cluster of wineries are within one kilometre of each other in the middle of the island.
+A cluster of wineries are within one kilometer of each other in the middle of the island.
 These are Artemis Karamolegos, Art Space, Canava Roussos, Argyros and Volcanic Slopes.
-If you can get a taxi it would be viable to start at Artemis or Volcanic Slopes (the top and bottom of the kilometre) and visit all 5 on foot and hopefully book a taxi from the last one back to your hotel.
+If you can get a taxi it would be viable to start at Artemis or Volcanic Slopes (the top and bottom of the kilometer) and visit all 5 on foot and hopefully book a taxi from the last one back to your hotel.

-There are buses available but if you’re staying anywhere but Thira it is usually necessary to get a bus to Thira before being able to get on a bus that will head towards the main winery areas.
+There are buses available but if you’re staying anywhere but Thira, it is usually necessary to get a bus to Thira before being able to get on a bus that will head towards the main winery areas.

 Hire a Car

 One of the easiest ways to visit the wineries of Santorini is to hire a car.
 I visited Santorini in May and the car hire was cheap (40 euros a day).
 However, this does rise during the peak season and if, like me, you only drive an automatic be sure to book ahead as Greek islands tend to be about manual cars.